RESTful-Drupal/restful/docs/api_drupal.md

 ```

-## Range
+### Range
-RESTful allows you to cotrol the number of elements per page you want to show.
-This value will always be limited by the `$range` variable in your resource class.
-This variable, in turn, defaults to 50.
+Using the `'range'` key, you can control the number of elements per page you
+want to show.
+This value will always be limited by the `$range` variable in your
+ resource class.
+This variable defaults to 50.

 ```php
 $handler = restful_get_restful_handler('articles');